 Workshop Description

 This course will cover the basics of advanced plotting using the ggplot2 package and standardized, automated report generation using Rmarkdown.
 Participants will also learn how to easily handle and summarize data in R using the dplyr and tidyr packages.
+Each participant will leave with the knowledge and personalized set of resources to easily reproduce all analysis conducted in the workshop on their own data.

 Target Audience

 This workshop is geared towards fisheries biologists and research scientists experienced with R (comfortable importing and manipulating data) but who are interested in expanding their use and efficiency within R through data tidiness and automation.
+All data analysis will be conducted on existing fisheries or ecology datasets and examples can be tailored upon request.

 Learning Objectives